flowck/firmino.work/src/source/_posts/Sequelize-and-UUID-as-primary-key.md

 };
 ```

-Just like in the migration file, and property `autoIncrement` was removed, and type property was changed to UUID, but this time, using the object `DataTypes` instead of `Sequelize`, and also the property `defaultValue` was added to the column `id`.
+Just like in the migration file:

+* The property `autoIncrement` was removed
+* The `type` property was changed to UUID, but this time, using the object `DataTypes` instead of `Sequelize`
+* It was added the property `defaultValue` and it receives the value `DataTypes.UUIDV4`

+That's all you need to have UUIDs working with Sequelize.

 ## Another use cases for UUIDs